Minimally Invasive Esophagectomy at UPMC

 After the minimally invasive esophagectomy procedure

-You will spend one night in the intensive care unit before moving into a room on the thoracic surgery floor for recovery.
-At first, you will have a feeding tube in place for nutrition while the esophagus heals.
+You will spend one night in the hospital intensive care unit before moving into a room on the thoracic surgery floor for recovery.
+You can expect to stay in the hospital for about six days.